-Shipping palletised freight is often expensive and time-consuming, but this doesn’t have to be the case.
-To save time and money, however, there are a few things shippers can do on their end when it comes to preparing the pallet for pickup, transit and delivery.
-In this article, we run through all you need to know about getting large cargo ready for pallet transport.
+Shipping palletised freight is often expensive and time consuming, but this does not have to be the case if you prepare correctly before sending a pallet.
+To save time and money, however, there are a few things shippers can do on their end when it comes to preparing the pallet for pickup, transit and delivery as well as preparing a pallet for shipping safely and efficiently.
+In this article, we run through all you need to know about getting large cargo ready for pallet transport so you can make UK pallet shipping smoother and avoid unnecessary issues at pickup.

-Shipping pallets is commonplace in freight transportation, and involves delivering cargo on wooden pallets both domestically and across international borders.
+Shipping pallets is commonplace in freight transportation, and when you are preparing a pallet for shipping it will involve delivering cargo on wooden pallets both domestically and across international borders.
 This method is typically reserved to safely and securely ship heavy loads, though it’s naturally not as easy or practical as putting smaller, lighter items in bubble wrap and boxing them up.
 However, the core advantage of pallets is that they allow shippers to pack multiple items together securely, often using straps or stretch wrap (cling film) to keep them in a consignment and protect during transit.

 Since the majority of independent shippers rarely own a fleet of carrier vehicles and drivers to move large loads like these, shippers often rely on couriers trained in handling large palletised freight who can pick up the cargo from the shipper and deliver it seamlessly.
 They can also use pallet distribution networks, which allow for reduced costs and a more fluid, efficient process.
-You can ship palletised cargo via Amazon Fulfilment Centre (FC) with the help of our partnered carriers for smooth, hassle-free delivery.
+You can ship palletised cargo via Amazon Fulfilment Centre (FC) with the help of our partnered carriers for smooth, hassle-free delivery once your pallet preparation for shipping is complete.

 How to prepare a pallet for shipping

-The following steps will help you ensure that whatever cargo you ship is fully-protected and stable.
+The following steps will help you when preparing a pallet for shipping and ensure that whatever cargo you ship is fully-protected and stable.
 By getting the pallet preparation right, you will also avoid unnecessary surcharges by using space as efficiently as possible.

 If you’re shipping pallet freight through Amazon, you must start by requesting a new shipment through Fulfilled by Amazon (FBA).
-Once approved, you can begin to prepare your freight load for when it is ready for pickup by one of our carrier partners.
+Once approved, you can begin to prepare your freight load, including preparing a pallet for shipping, for when it is ready for pickup by one of our carrier partners.

 Size

 Picking the ‘right’ pallet size can present a challenge for some shippers, as there is currently no internationally regulated standard.
-For UK shippers, standard dimensions are 1 x 1.2m, whereas in the EU the average is 1.2m x 0.8m, along with an additional six types of Euro Pallets recognised by the ISO.
-However, Amazon recommends keeping to the UK standard of 1 x 1.2 metres.
+For UK shippers, standard pallet size UK dimensions are 1 metre by 1.2 metres, whereas in the EU the average is 1.2 metres by 0.8 metres, along with an additional six types of Euro pallets recognised by the ISO.

 Quality

-If you want your pallet to support the entire weight of the load you intend to ship, you must purchase strong, quality materials that will contain the package completely throughout the whole process.
+If you want your pallet to support the entire weight of the load you intend to ship, you must purchase strong, quality materials that will contain the package completely throughout the whole shipping process when you prepare a pallet for shipping.
 Amazon recommends that you select wooden pallets with 4-way entry, which permit forklifts wider access.
 These are found in both GMA standard A or B grade pallets.

 Always use pallet materials that are in good, usable condition — any weak, broken or damaged material will reduce cargo protection.
 They should also be rigid enough so that they don’t bend, warp or otherwise change form over time — this could compromise the integrity of the entire shipment and leave it vulnerable to damage.
 You can get around this by using thicker material e.g. triple-ply cardboard.